Neutrino Decoherence via Modified Dispersion: Modified Dispersion Relation: Decoherence and Master Equation

 Here, we use the Born-Markov approximation\footnote{Since, the effects induced by MDR are weak, hence, Born-Markov approximation can be used which governs for weak system-environment interaction.}~\cite{Petruzziello:2020wkd, Xu:2020pzr, Kolovsky:2020} to let the density matrix of the r.h.s. of the above equation depend on $t$ rather than $t'$.

 At this stage, we note that Quantum Gravity (QG) theories must include space-time fluctuations at the Planck scale.
 This can be done by introducing a fluctuating deformation parameter to address the fluctuating minimum length scale, requiring a stochastic treatment to capture the complexities involved.
-By averaging the fluctuations and introducing the shorthand notation $\langle \rho' \rangle = \rho'$, the derivative will take the form as,
+At this point, while averaging the fluctuations is a viable option, we have chosen not to pursue that approach in this study.
+Since the first term on the r.h.s. of Eq. \eqref{eq:bmapprox} is commutator consists of time independent entities, it generates a global phase term in the neutrino oscillation probabilities and can therefore be neglected.
+Substituting $H_{\mathrm{I}}$ in terms of $H_{\mathrm{0}}$ from Eq.~\eqref{eq:interactionham} in Eq.~\eqref{eq:bmapprox} in the second term, we get,